RQ

 DIY or Professional?

 Single-storey gutters can be safely cleaned from a ladder by a competent DIYer.
-For two-storey properties, hire a professional — falls from ladders are one of the leading causes of DIY injuries in the UK.
+For two-storey properties, hire a professional - the HSE reports that falls from ladders are one of the leading causes of DIY injuries in the UK.
 Professional gutter cleaning costs £75–£200 and takes 1–2 hours.

 Drainage: Below Ground